H0R5E/data-only-greater/software/edengths.md

 <div class="isa_warning">
      <i class="fa fa-warning"></i>
      <p>
-     <b>27/08/17</b> Access to the edengths template is now available through
+     From <b>27/08/17</b> access to the edengths template is now available through Github.
-     Github.
 See below for details.
      </p>
 </div>